jackschu/uva-operating-systems-review/markdownfiles/access_control.md

     -   files and processes have r/w/x for each domain in table
 -   could store as access control list (store with file not in table)
     -   assign processes to protection domains
-    -   give processes user /group that is runing em
+    -   give processes user /group that is ruining em
     -   object has access based on user/group
     -   posix has uids (user ids) theres an effective userid
     -   also gid / effective gid, can get a list of groups